cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-amazon-vpc.md

 A VPC is part of the AWS infrastructure that is logically isolated and spans a whole entire region of AWS to which the instances were created.
-"It is one of the most used and famous services inside the Amazon Web Services suite" [@hid-sp18-512-amazon-vpc-a].
+``It is one of the most used and famous services inside the Amazon Web Services suite'' [@hid-sp18-512-amazon-vpc-a].
 It provides the possibility of assigning specific IP addresses, subnets, and network rules when establishing communication with other resources within and out of the infrastructure.
 This way, the traffic between instances of